OpenEvalProject/evals/manuscripts/elife-31922/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/31922/elife-31922-fig3-v2.jpg)

 **Figure 3.:** (a) Timeline of the mRNA-induced differentiation process (proliferative NPC stage from day −2 to 0; early induction stage after day 0).
 Red arrows indicate time points of transfection before mitogen growth factor removal, transfection after growth factor removal (induction stage), and the final analysis at 17 days after growth factor removal. (b) Immunocytochemistry at day 17 for TH (green) showing upregulation of TH when FOXA2 is delivered to NPCs (FoN), when PITX3 is delivered to NPCs (PtN), and when LMX1A is delivered either to NPCs (LmN) or during induction (LmI).
 Combinations of these three conditions also increase the number TH+ neurons. (c) Double staining (MAP2+/TH+) results from cells transfected with the most effective combination (FoN +PtN + LmI) compared to non-transfected cells (Diff.
 Medium). (d and e) Quantitative TH gene expression analysis at day 17 comparing all single factors delivered at NPC (N) and early induction (I) stages (d), and temporal transfection of the selected combinations of double and triple factors (e).
 All quantifications were done with n = 3 independent experiments (mean ±s.e.m), ***(p<0.001), **(p<0.01), *(p<0.05) (compared to control, Dunnett's test).
 Abbreviations: TH, tyrosine hydroxylase; Ot, OTX2; Lm, LMX1A, Fo, FOXA2; As, ASCL1; Ng, NGN2; Nr, NURR1; Pt, PITX3; Superscript ‘N’, proliferative NPC stage; Superscript ‘I’, induction stage after mitogen withdrawal.
-Scale bars: 1 mm in (b), 100 µm in (c).10.7554/eLife.31922.006Figure 3—source data 1.
+Scale bars: 1 mm in (b), 100 µm in (c).

 Transcription factors were delivered individually either during the proliferative NPC stage (Day −2, before mitogen removal) or the induction stage (Day 0, upon mitogen removal) as indicated by the superscripts N or I on each factor, respectively.
 Immunofluorescence results at day 17 indicated a significant increase in tyrosine hydroxylase (TH)+ neuron yield only in spots transfected with LMX1A, FOXA2, or PITX3 (Figure 3b and d).
 Interestingly, among spots transfected during induction stage, LMX1A (LmI) was the only factor that significantly increased the yield of TH+ neurons on its own (p<0.01, 40 ± 5% TH+/MAP2+ cells compared to the control, 22 ± 4%).
 On the other hand, significantly more TH+ neurons were counted in spots transfected during the NPC stage with either FOXA2 (FoN) (TH+/MAP2+, 27 ± 4%, p<0.05), PITX3 (PtN) (TH+/MAP2+, 35 ± 3%, p<0.01), or LMX1A (LmN) (TH+/MAP2+, 32 ± 3%, p<0.01), albeit with less effect than post-induction transfection with LMX1A (LmI) (Figure 3b).
 These results suggest that FOXA2 and PITX3 are more efficient when delivered to NPCs whereas LMX1A is more efficient when delivered during induction of differentiation after mitogen removal.
 Although OTX2, ASCL1, NGN2 are thought to play a role in dopaminergic differentiation, in our experiment their direct overexpression did not increase TH+ neurons.
 Since we used human NPCs, previous results reporting that ASCL1 enhances TH +neurons derived from IPSCs (Theka et al., 2013)may indicate that ASCL1 is only required during pre- or immediate early-neurogenesis stages.
 OTX2 expression may also have a similar role, since it is known to be necessary for the early patterning of midbrain/hindbrain regional identity.